 - a student who was previously suspended and whose academic performance falls below acceptable levels during a subsequent term

-- a student who registered for but does not earn any credits for two consecutive terms
+- a student who registered for but does not earn any credits for one term by earning all FN/FW/F grades

 - a student who demonstrates an attendance pattern that abuses the receipt of financial aid.